 Dr Norton tested the maths ability of all 125 students who enrolled in a Griffith University graduate diploma of education - a one-year course for those who have a bachelor degree in another field - last year and this year, as well as 40 students in the third year of a bachelor of education course in 2013.

-Barely half of the wannabe teachers knew how to convert 5.48km into metres.
+Barely half of these prospective teachers knew how to convert 5.48km into metres.

 17 per cent could not convert 6kg into grams.